-Tom Boonen has been granted an eleventh hour reprieve to compete in the Tour de France which starts on Saturday, local television in Monaco has reported.
+Tom Boonen has been granted an eleventh hour reprieve to compete in the Tour de France which starts on Saturday, local television in

 Quick Step's former world road race champion had been barred from the Tour by organisers following a positive test for cocaine in April but was cleared to race in a ruling handed down by the French Olympic Committee today.